prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

     discovery-server.enabled=true
     discovery.uri=http://example.net:8080

-If single coordinator is not sufficient, disaggregated coordinator setup can be used which supports multiple coordinator using below minimal configuration:
+If a single coordinator is not sufficient, use a disaggregated coordinator setup which supports multiple coordinators using the following minimal configuration:

 * ``Resource Manager``

-Minimum 1 resource manager is needed for a cluster and more can be added in to the cluster with each behaving as primary.
+At least one resource manager is needed for a cluster, and more can be added to the cluster with each behaving as a primary.

 .. code-block:: none